qdu-bioinfo/Qscore/README.md

 ### b.
 Simulate the next-generation 16S rRNA sequencing data or shotgun sequencing
 Here we provide the method of generating 16S rRNA sequencing data and shotgun sequencing data based on the full-length metagenome sequence
 ### 16S rRNA sequencing：
+This program will get all 16S rRNA of primer extract from a full-length metagenome sequence file.
 You can run this following command to get detailed parameters.
 ```
 Extract_16S_rRNA -h
 ```
-And this following command provide a demo to get all 16S rRNA (default 300bp) of primer extract from a full-length metagenome sequence file.
+And this following command provide a demo to get 16S rRNA sequences (default 300bp).
 ```
 Extract_16S_rRNA -i genome.fa -o 16S_rRNA
 ```
 ### Shotgun sequencing:
+This program will get a simulated genome sequencing specimen of use silider window extract from a full-length metagenome sequence file.
 You can run this following command to get detailed parameters.
 ```
 Extract_WGS -h
 ```
-And this following command provide a demo to get a simulated genome sequencing specimen (default 300bp) of use silider window extract from a full-length metagenome sequence file.
+And this following command provide a demo to get a simulated genome sequencing specimen (default 300bp).
 ```
 Extract_WGS -i genome.fa -o WGS
 ```